Eawag-DataWareHouse/SDWH/Documentation/Installation.md

 Initial Configuration
 ===================================

-This section describes how to create the empty database and how to configure Pentaho.
+This section describes how to create the empty databases and how to configure Pentaho.
 The DWH requires three components to be set up and linked correctly: